Choosing an I/O Provider

 Pi4J 2.0 - 2.4: Multiple providers for the same I/O type can be loaded into a Pi4J context concurrently.
 For example a “RaspberryPi-DigitalInputProvider” and “GertBoard-DigitalInputProvider” could both be loaded and both providing digital inputs at the same time.

 As of Pi4J 2.5 multiple providers for the same I/O type is no longer supported.
 During the Context initialization it will ensure only a single provider for an I/O type is loaded.
+In addition the Mock Providers are not loaded unless expressly requested when creating the Context.
+See Create Context

 Current supported providers: